YamagutiSenior/clone_simple_notes/docs/content/getting_started/setting_up_and_configuring_the_security_scanners_and_policies/_index.md

 # Enabling and Configuring Security Scans and Policies

 In this section, we will go over the security scans which GitLab offers.
-We will then setup all of the scans and run them on our master branch.
+We will then setup all of the scans and run them on our main branch.

 ## What Security Scans does GitLab offer